CowDotDev/MrMackey/.swm/discordjs-client-login.fp2es.sw.md

 <br/>

-The last event handler we set-up is [[sym-text:messageCreate(28e8ae12-948e-4319-9e4b-826d2ad632eb)]] , this will fire every time a message is sent by any user in a guild this bot resides in.
+The last event handler we set-up is `messageCreate`[<sup id="21uvf1">↓</sup>](#f-21uvf1) , this will fire every time a message is sent by any user in a guild this bot resides in.
 Our bot will ignore any message that a bot creates, and any message a real user creates will be checked for any inline chat commands, currently the karma system is our only inline chat command.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/lib/client.ts
 ```typescript